jwendel/topcoder/auth/README.md

 Path
 ----
-The auth package should be installed to:  $GOPATH/src/bitbucket.org/kyrra/sandbox/auth
+The auth package should be installed to:  **$GOPATH/src/bitbucket.org/kyrra/sandbox/auth**

+This is to satisfy the import path in example/main.go

 Design Notes
 ------------